Lawrence University’s Phillip Swan didn’t actually win an Academy Award. It only felt that way.

 Conservatory of Music

 Lawrence University, "Chicago Choral Conference Provides National Showcase for Lawrence University Women’s Choir" (2011).
 Press Releases.
-Paper 450.
+450.